Performance Limitations of Distributed Integral Control in Power Networks Under Noisy Measurements: The Impact of Measurement Noise on Performance

 In this section, we compute the performance metric~\eqref{eq:h2norn} for the closed-loop system with the DAPI controller and the CAPI controller, respectively.
 The expression for the squared \hn norm can be split into two parts; one associated with the power injection noise $P$, which was already analyzed in~\cite{Tegling2016ACC}, and one associated with the measurement noise $\eta$.
 It is the impact of the latter part that is the focus of this paper.

 We begin by stating a number of assumptions under which the closed-form expressions for the \hn norms are derived: \begin{assumption}[Identical line properties] All lines have uniform and constant conductance-to-susceptance ratios $\alpha:=\frac{g_{ij}}{b_{ij}}$ such that $\mathcal{L}_G = \alpha \mathcal{L}_B$. \end{assumption} \begin{assumption}[Uniform control parameters] The generator units and their control parameters are uniform, so that $T=\tau I$, $Q=qI$ and $K=kI$. \end{assumption} \begin{assumption}[Communication layer topology] The topology of the communication layer is identical to the physical layer so that $\mathcal{G}^P = \mathcal{G}^C$.
 The interaction strengths~$c_{ij}$ are characterized through the constant scalar~$\gamma>0$ so that $c_{ij} = \gamma b_{ij}$ for all $(i,j) \in \mathcal{E}^P = \mathcal{E}^C$, yielding $\mathcal{L}_C=\gamma\mathcal{L}_B$. \end{assumption} While these assumptions are made for tractability purposes, they can be physically motivated, see~\cite{Tegling2016ACC}.
-We also note that Assumption~3 of identical physical and communication layer will be dropped in Section~\ref{sec:tradeoffs}.

 The performance in terms of expected power losses for the DAPI and CAPI controlled systems can now be stated as follows.

 \begin{theorem}[Performance under measurement noise] The \hn norm for the DAPI-controlled system~\eqref{eq:DAPIclosedloop} with the output~\eqref{eq:output} is given by